 Leveling assistant - This function helps to make sure the camera is level.
 To start the leveling assistant, press the button for about 3 seconds.
 Press again to stop the leveling assistant.
-The status LED and buzzer signal assist leveling of the camera, see .
+The status LED and buzzer signal assist leveling of the camera, see Status LED behavior and buzzer signal for leveling assistant on page 47.
 The camera is level when the buzzer beeps continuously.